json-schema-org/referencing/draft-jdesrsoiers-jref.md

 ## The "reference" Type

 ### Syntax
-A "reference" type is represented as a JSON object with a `$href` property whose value is string.
+A "reference" type is represented with the same syntax as a JSON object with a `$href` property whose value is string.
 Specifications that extend this media type MAY define semantics for additional properties, but implementations MUST raise an error if they encounter a property that is not defined.

 ```json
 { "$href": "https://example.com/example.json#/foo/bar" }